mmunhall/flumer/README.md

-# flumer
+# flumer-log4j

-A sample Java application, Avro serializer, and poorly written step-by-step instructions for logging to HDFS via Flume and querying with Impala.
+A sample Java application, Avro serializer, and poorly written step-by-step instructions for sending log4j events to HDFS via Flume and querying with Impala.